cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 multiple login dialogs in clear text, again sharing the information with more machines.
 Do not use clear text password exchanges to anybody or anything.
 That's whats mTLS and SSH are for.

+### Corollary 2.3: Only one account per human allowed

+**Goal: as there is no privileged operation any more, there is not need for administrative accounts.
+The must only be one account per human**

+This is an aim that aims both at reducing the complexity of maintaining credentials for the users and granted permissions based on these credentials for management.

+Especially in regulated environments a regular report about the granted permissions and their review has to be prepared.
+This is made a lot easier if only a single account is managed by the organization for each human interacting with the system, regardless of their role in the organization or even those external to it.

+At the same time, a smaller number of credentials does improve the likelihood of stronger password being used.
+When a single password for a shared account, or even better a Single Sign On (SSO) system is used, it is easy for users to remember even fairly complex password without the need to write them down.

+This single account then can easily be combined with multi-factor authentication, which improves security even further.

 ## The Third Holy Grail: No Human has Privileged Access to Production Systems.

 Most software stacks today establish the role of some form of admin